 We have collated a number of different resources to support everyone to stay safe and well during these extraordinary times.
 If you know of any helpful resources that are not listed, please let us know by emailing firstname.lastname@example.org

-Are you worried about coursework submission dates or managing your workload.
+Are you worried about coursework submission dates or managing your workload?
 Do you need to submit an application for extenuating circumstances or request an exemption from late penalties (ELP)?
-The university has introduced a number of assessment support measures this academic year and you can find out more here by clicking this link.
+The university has introduced a number of assessment support measures this academic year and you can find out more here.

 The University has developed an online dedicated covid hub where all of our resources are stored to ensure you have a safe experience.
 Information includes:

 - Travelling abroad

 Student Minds have created a dedicated resource for students affected by COVID-19 called Student Space, which offers out of hours phone, webchat, text message and email support.
 There are resources on Mental health and wellbeing with expert information and advice on specific issues including: